TomLippincott/steamroller/README.rst

 Getting started
 ------

 SteamRoller and its dependencies can be installed with ``pip install steamroller --user``.
 An empty directory can be initialized for performing experiments by executing ``steamroller init`` from therein.
-This creates two files: *SConstruct*, and *steamroller_config.py*.
+This creates two files: *SConstruct*, and *steamroller_config.py*: you then need to copy a suitable data file into place, e.g. ``cp lid.tgz sample_data.tgz``.
 You can then run ``steamroller run`` to perform the predefined experiments, and ``steamroller serve`` to launch the results web server.
 Most of SteamRoller's extensibility is through editing *steamroller_config.py*, while more advanced users may find it useful to edit *SConstruct*.

 ----
 Using an HPC Grid